asvilela/code-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`
+Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**